-(3) The Company used rates on the grant date of zero-coupon government bonds with maturities over periods covering the term of the awards, converted to continuously compounded forward
+(3) The Company used rates on the grant date of zero-coupon government bonds with maturities over periods covering the term of the awards.

 (4) This is the period of time that the options granted are expected to remain outstanding.
 Options under the Company's plans generally have a contractual term of 10 years and generally must be exercised within 30 to 90 days following termination of service.